kurtosis-tech/kurtosis/docs/docs/client-libs-reference.md

 **Args**
 * `enclaveName`: The name to give the new enclave.
-* `isPartitioningEnabled`: If set to true, the enclave will be set up to allow for repartitioning.
-This will make service addition & removal take slightly longer, but allow for calls to [EnclaveContext.repartitionNetwork][enclavecontext_repartitionnetwork].
+* `isPartitioningEnabled`: If set to true, the enclave will be set up to allow for subnetworking.
+This will make service addition & removal take slightly longer, but will enable [subnetworking](./concepts-reference/subnetworks.md) and allow the use of [`Plan.set_connection`](./starlark-reference/plan.md#set_connection) in the Starlark scripts you run.

 **Returns**
 * `enclaveContext`: An [EnclaveContext][enclavecontext] object representing the new enclave.